9 Adventurous New Orleans Outdoor Activities

 Enjoy fishing, paddling, and boating of all types, including speeding around the lake in a motorboat or sailing aboard a luxury yacht.
 You can rent boats for a few hours or charter your own for the weekend through Lake Pontchartrain Pleasure Cruises on the lakefront.

 There are also bike paths around much of Lake Pontchartrain, dozens of restaurants, waterfront parks, and the New Canal Lighthouse Museum.
-Still need more ideas?
-Check out the floating Treasure Chest Casino!

-And for those days when you want to go for a drive and experience Lake Pontchartrain without being particularly active, great news:ย One of the best things to do in New Orleans is simply driving across the causeway over the lake.
+And for those days when you want to go for a drive and experience Lake Pontchartrain without being particularly active, great news: One of the best things to do in New Orleans is simply driving across the causeway over the lake.

 At more than 23 miles long, the Causeway Bridge is the longest bridge over a body of water in the entire world!